-Learning and Teaching Strategies
+Learning and Teaching Strategies:

 A variety of learning and teaching strategies will be used including online activities through the VLE, in addition to workshops and interactive lectures.
 Directed and self-directed study will be given to support learning.
-Students will be encouraged to individually and collectively reflect on practice in their field and through this identify further individual learning needs.
+Students will be encouraged to individually and collectively reflect on practice and through this identify further individual learning needs.